Template options

 - DAG deploy templates that use the DAG-only deploy feature in Astro and either deploy DAGs or your entire Astro project depending on the files that you update.

-- Image deploy templates that build a Docker image and push it to Astro whenever you update any file in your Astro project, including your DAG directory.
+, to make the code accessible in your Deployment. - Image deploy templates that build a Docker image and push it to Astro whenever you update any file in your Astro project, including your DAG directory.

 - Preview Deployment templates that automatically create and delete Deployments when you create or delete a feature branch from your main Astro project branch.